M8 (railcar): History

 The original order of 405 cars was completed on July 13, 2015, except for the 25 unpowered cars on option.
 Of the 380 original cars, the first 38 cars were built in Kobe, Japan, while the remaining 342 were built at Kawasaki's plant in Lincoln, Nebraska.

 The purchase of the M8s was based on ridership growth forecasts, and it was not anticipated that additional train cars would need to be purchased until the 2020–2024 MTA Capital Program.
 However, increased ridership required additional cars to be purchased.
-Currently, 24 existing cars are intended to be use for service on Shore Line East.
+Currently, 24 existing cars are intended to be used for service on Shore Line East.
 On September 13, 2016, Connecticut governor Dannel Malloy announced plans for the state to purchase 60 additional M8 cars, funded by $200 million from the state and $108 million from the MTA, with delivery beginning in 2019.
 The cars cost $3.85 million apiece for a total of $231 million; the remaining cost covers other expenses like inspections plus a 15% contingency.
-Ten of the cars will be bar cars, similar to those of the former M2 fleet retired in 2014.
-In November 2016, the MTA announced that 60 additional cars would be purchased, with an option order of 34 cars.
+Ten of the cars were to be bar cars, similar to those of the former M2 fleet retired in 2014.
+The MTA board approved the 60 additional cars in November 2016, with an option to buy another 34 cars.
 The cars were expected to enter service in three years, allowing the railroad to lengthen rush hour trains, retire the last M2s, and to have flexibility to increase train service with increasing ridership.
 The bar cars were later dropped, due to cost and train capacity concerns, as well as Metro-North not being willing to handle the bar themselves, wishing for an outside company to run the operation itself.
 M8s have provided all service on the New Haven Line since the retirement of the last remaining M2 cars at the end of December 2018.

 Testing of M8 cars on the Shore Line East route took place intermittently in the 2010s.
 On March 21, 2021, the Connecticut DOT Commissioner stated that M8 testing on the Shore Line East was continuing, and that a set might be provided to the MBTA for testing and potential joint orders in the future.
 Amtrak crew qualifications with M8 cars on Shore Line East took place in April 2022.
 Four-car sets of M8s began running on Shore Line East on May 24, 2022, providing all service on the line.